 - In the event that the informal complaint has not been resolved or in the event that the Form Teacher/Head of Department/Head of the Pre-Prep/Deputy Head and the parent fail to reach a satisfactory resolution then parents should promptly put their complaint in writing to the Headmaster, including any relevant documents together with their full contact details. - In most cases, the Headmaster will meet/speak to the parents concerned, within 5 working days of receiving the written complaint, to discuss the matter.
+During holiday periods, the Headmaster will meet/speak to the parents concerned as soon as practicable.
 If possible, a resolution will be reached at this stage. - It may be necessary for the Headmaster to carry out further investigations. - The Headmaster will keep written records of all meetings and interviews held in relation to the complaint. - Once the Headmaster is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing, within 5 working days of the decision having been made.
 Any agreed actions should also be put in writing. - If, as a result of the investigation, issues arise relating to staff discipline or capability, details should remain confidential to the Headmaster.
 However, the complainant should be informed that the school has taken appropriate follow-up action. - The school complies with Standard 18 of the National Minimum Standards for Boarding Schools in that this Complaints Policy is for parents/guardians of boarders.
 The school recognises that it is not an appropriate procedure for children and young people for whom there are separate arrangements as detailed in the Boarders' Handbook.